lnunesbr/shurly/README.txt

 // $Id$

 ShURLy is a URL shortening service implemented as a module for Drupal.
-This module was written by Jeff Robbins for Lullabot's "lb.cm" shortening service at http://lb.cm
+This module was written by Jeff Robbins for Lullabot's URL shortener: http://lb.cm

 http://www.youtube.com/watch?v=Qo7qoonzTCE